42BV/restzilla/README.md

 ## Features ##

-* REST endpoints for entities, for one line of code
+* REST endpoints for entities, with only one line of code
 * Dynamic CRUD service- and repository implementations
 * Overwrite posibilities on each layer: Controller, Service, Repository